Huy-Ngo/dependency-size/README.md

 ### Specification

 - Input: dependency graph, existing packages, package to be installed
 - Output: the extra disk space needed

 ### Assumptions

-This project assumes the user have all Python version needed on their machine.
-Moreover, it assumes all packages are distributed to any platforms and architecture.
-This would specify which package release the user should install, that is, `none-any`.
+This project assumes the user is using a GNU/Linux distribution on a x86_64 machine, and have all Python version needed on their machine.
+This would specify which package release the user should install, that is, `manylinux1_x86_64` if it is released, else `sdist`.

 ### Dataset